-The Coming of Age festival is celebrated on the second Monday in January.
+The Coming of Age festival (Seijin no Hi) is celebrated on the second Monday in January.
 Until 1999, it used to be celebrated on January 15th.

 The day honors young Japanese who will reach the age of 20 at any point during the year.
 Twenty is the age of majority in Japan, and people who have reached this age gain the right to vote in elections as well as to drink.

 Local governments usually have a ceremony known as a seijin shiki (adult ceremony) to honor the "new adults".
 The ceremony is held in the morning and all of the young peopke who live in the area are invited to attend.
 Government officials give speeches, and small gifts are handed out to the new adults.